GurmeherSingh/GurmeherSingh/README.md

 ## more about me

-- featured by [NJIT News](https://news.njit.edu/computer-science-student-represents-njit-second-year-treehacks-2026) as the **sole NJIT student at Stanford TreeHacks** two years running — one of 1,000 accepted from 15,000 applicants
+- featured by [NJIT News](https://news.njit.edu/computer-science-student-represents-njit-second-year-treehacks-2026) as the **sole NJIT student at Stanford TreeHacks** — one of 1,000 accepted from 15,000 applicants
-- always down to talk about anything
+- always down to talk about anything, hmu!

 ## stack